 I much prefer visiting cities during the summer, the warmer weather is always perfect for exploring a city with a lot of outdoor attractions.
 Plus you have the bonus of being able to eat outside.
 When visiting Amsterdam during the summer months to save money, purchase food from the local supermarkets and head to Vondelpark for a picnic or sit by the edge of a canal and watch the world go by.

-If many of the main attractions are on your list of must-dos in Amsterdam, you may want to consider purchasing the I Amsterdam City Card to save money.
+If a lot of the main attractions are on your list of must-dos in Amsterdam, you may want to consider purchasing the I Amsterdam City Card to save money.
 The I Amsterdam City card will gain you access to various main attractions in the city as well as unlimited free transport across the city.
-However, be sure to look into this before purchasing, weigh up whether it will be cost effective for the number of attractions you really want to visit.
+However, be sure to look into this before purchasing, weigh up whether it will be cost-effective for the number of attractions you really want to visit.

 Alternatively, if you only have a few attractions on your Amsterdam bucket list, purchase tickets for these individually before you arrive in the city.
 I generally find tickets are cheaper online and often include a skip-the-line bonus, meaning you will save money and time.
 I always purchase my city attraction tickets from Get Your Guide.